ivanshalashilin/Cavity/README.md

 - The data types in the code are **not set correctly to save putty data**.
 This does not prevent the STCL from running.
 The variables that are initialized as `unsigned long` should be changed to another type e.g. `double`.

-- Auto initialisation: The function generator DC offset needs to be manually adjusted for the correct locking configuration (780-1104-780).
+- Auto initialization: The function generator DC offset needs to be manually adjusted for the correct locking configuration (780-1104-780).
 A better method would be to scan the offset to find an ideal configuration and determine the setpoint from there.